ranyitz/qnm/README.md

 ### -w, --why

-> currently only works if you installed with npm

 Add information regarding why this package was installed in the first place, by showing its dependent packages.

 ### -o , --open